I was never married, though it was something like marriage.

 I know the silence of the bed, the vast ocean of the bed, the separate continents of his side and my side, of his sleep and my wakefulness, wandering the house and wondering what I could do differently.
 And yet when he was there, I could not reach across the cold between us, and I blamed myself.

-There was the spark of a new life as we were coming to our final close, the third son who visited my dreams and never had his chance at breath perhaps because I was alone in hearing his voice beyond the breakers.
-And I was alone in my grieving.
+There was the spark of a new life as we were coming to our final close, the third son who visited my dreams and never had his chance at breath, perhaps because I was alone in hearing his voice beyond the breakers, and still, remain alone in my grieving.

-It is a simple thing, if a puzzle.
-So I float in the dark and remember his sleeping and my sleeplessness, something like marriage and something like love.
-It must have been love at least for a time; our sons are magnificent so surely they were conceived of it, and I tell myself: everything is alright.
+It is a simple thing, if a puzzle, this history, this legacy, this sadness.
+So I float in the dark and remember his sleeping and my sleeplessness, something like marriage and something like love that must have been love at least for a time; our sons are magnificent so surely they were conceived of it, and I tell myself: everything is alright.

 Thank you for another luminous post.